 Bluegill, Northern Pike, Perch, Crappie, Largemouth Bass, Walleye and Sunfish are commonly found in the smaller inland lakes in and around Charlevoix.

 A great place for flats style fishing, Beaver Island offers miles of shallow waters bordering the shoreline.
-Fly fish for large carp by spotting them in the crystal clear water.
+Fly fish for large carp by spotting them in crystal clear water.
 You can also catch smallmouth bass and other species on Beaver Island.